My first reservation with Inspirito Pass!

 - $2,500 per month, no other fees, taxes, etc. (Of course, any additional charges at your vacation home/hotel will be your responsibility)

-- At the $2,500 per month level, you are only permitted to hold one reservation at a time
+- At the $2,500 per month level, you are permitted to hold one reservation at a time

 - Reserve homes/hotels from the significant offerings on the Inspirato Pass website.
-Duration of stay varies from two nights to up to thirty
+Duration of stay varies from two nights to up to thirty plus nights

 I began to explore the value equation for our family.
 If I decided to pay $2,500 per month, how much value could I achieve?
 Would it be a loser, i.e. would I save money by just booking myself?
 Would it be a net zero or break even, i.e. would I end up spending the same amount of money as if I booked myself?
 Or, would I be able to get significant additional value from being an Inspirato Pass member?